bnbinder/bnbinder/README.md

   <h1>What Am I Working On?</h1>
 </div>

-  - <h3>I’m currently working on my <a href="https://github.com/themilkenknights/Milken-Knights-Charged-Up">team's FRC robot</a>, my <a href = "https://github.com/bossmaster217/bossmaster.github.io">personal project website</a>, a <a href = "https://github.com/bossmaster217/BeJewish"> BeReal esque app</a> with a Jewish twist, and finishing high school strong
+  - <h3>I am currently in college at WPI! <!--’m currently working on my <a href="https://github.com/themilkenknights/Milken-Knights-Charged-Up">team's FRC robot</a>, my <a href = "https://github.com/bossmaster217/bossmaster.github.io">personal project website</a>, a <a href = "https://github.com/bossmaster217/BeJewish"> BeReal esque app</a> with a Jewish twist, and finishing high school strong<
   - <h3>Explore my pinned repositories to see what work i'm most proud of / currently working on</h3>

 <br>